tdorssers/TeslaPy/README.md

 ## Overview

-The single file module *teslapy* depends on Python [requests](https://pypi.org/project/requests/).
-The `Tesla` class extends `requests.Session` and inherits methods like `get` and `post` that can be used to perform API calls.
-It uses Tesla's new RFC compliant [OAuth 2](https://oauth.net/2/) Single Sign-On service and supports Time-based One-Time Passwords.
-The acquired JSON Web Token is cached to disk (*cache.json*) for reuse, so a password is only needed when a new token is requested.
+The single file module *teslapy* depends on Python [requests](https://pypi.org/project/requests/) and [requests_oauthlib](https://pypi.org/project/requests-oauthlib/).
+The `Tesla` class extends `requests.Session` and therefore inherits methods like `get` and `post` that can be used to perform API calls.
+It uses Tesla's new RFC compliant [OAuth 2](https://oauth.net/2/) Single Sign-On service and supports Time-based One-Time Passwords for MFA.
+The acquired JSON Web Token is cached to disk (*cache.json*) for reuse, so authentication is only needed when a new token is requested.
 The token is automatically renewed when needed.
-The constructor takes two arguments required for authentication and two optional argumenta to specify a passcode getter method and a proxy server.
+The constructor takes two arguments required for authentication (email and password) and two optional arguments to specify a passcode getter function and a proxy server.
 The convenience method `api` uses named endpoints listed in *endpoints.json* to perform calls, so the module does not require changes if the API is updated.
 Any error message returned by the API is raised as an `HTTPError` exception.
 Additionally, the class implements the following methods:

 | Call | Description |
 | --- | --- |